exornabio/isomir/README.md

 IsomiRs are isoforms of the same canonical mature miRNA with alternative length and/or sequence variants.
 Growing body of evidence suggested that some isomiRs appear biologically relevant.

-This pipeline is designed to organize functions for detecing isomiRs from microRNA RNASeq data with a Workflow Description Language (WDL) ([version 1.0](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md#workflow-description-language)).
+This pipeline is designed to organize functions for detecing isomiRs from miRseq data with a Workflow Description Language (WDL) ([version 1.0](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md#workflow-description-language)).

 ![](img/isomir.png)